 Introduction: what is pss?

 pss needs only Python to run.
-It works with with Python versions 2.6, 2.7 and 3.2+ on Linux and Windows.
-Some testing was done on Mac OS X and FreeBSD as well.
+It works with with Python versions 2.6, 2.7 and 3.2 on Linux and Windows (though I don't see a reason it shouldn't work on other platforms as well).

 > pip install pss